Australian Open 2019: Day 10, live from Melbourne Park

 Serena Williams was shocked when she coughed up an early break against Karolina Pliskova in their quarter-final.

 The Czech star took a 3-1 advantage in the first set and life looked like it was about to get a whole lot worse for Williams as she faced three break points.
-However, the American fought her way back to deuce and after a couple of more momentum shifts finally won the game to keep herself in the contest.
+However, the American fought her way back to deuce and after a couple more momentum shifts finally won the game to keep herself in the contest at 2-3.

+Pliskova may have missed the opportunity to go up a double break but she still had enough composure to take her chances on serve as she wrapped up the first set 6-4.

+She was dominant on serve throughout the opening set as she avoided facing a single break point.

 2.30pm: Osaka steamrolls Svitolina